 The benefits users get from the two content strategies will vary significantly.

-The best content development strategy is to discover what your audience is seeking to know more about.
+The best content development strategy is discovering what your audience wants to know more about.
 The question they’re asking.
-How often they’re asking such a question.
+How often do they ask such a question?

-Then produce the right content that massively supplies answers to such questions without leaving anything out of it.
-While you align your answers to a topical keyword phrase in order to maximize your potential to get more SEO traffic.
+Then produce the right content that massively supplies answers to such questions without leaving anything out.
+At the same time, you align your answers to a topical keyword phrase to maximize your potential to get more SEO traffic.

-There are lots of ways, tools, tactics, sources at the moment you can leverage to discover what your audience is eager to know more about.
-Things that are keeping them awake at night and causing the sleepless night.
+You can leverage many ways, tools, tactics, and sources to discover what your audience is eager to know more about.
+Things that keep them awake at night and cause a sleepless night.

 No need to reinvent the wheel.
 Quora is no doubt a reliable place to gather marketing intelligence.
-Discovering more about your audience and prepare your content to meet their needs.
+Discovering more about your audience and preparing your content to meet their needs.

-Enter Quora on your browser and type in your content’s main keyword.
-You already have more content ideas and even experts’ opinions, facts, and data to make up in your content.
+Enter Quora on your browser and type in your content’s main Keyword.
+You already have more content ideas and experts’ opinions, facts, and data to make up your content.

-As you can see from the image above that while the 3 users want the same thing (increasing website traffic).
-They probably want a kind of traffic channel, for different purposes and situations.
+As you can see from the image above, the three users want the same thing (increasing website traffic).
+They probably want a traffic channel for different purposes and situations.

 As a content marketer with intelligence.

 Instead of providing generic advice on how to increase website traffic generally.
-Armed with this information, you can now produce separate in-depth articles providing solutions to each of these audience problems.
+Armed with this information, you can now produce separate in-depth articles that solve these audience problems.

-Another reliable tool I discovered recently for uncovering questions users are asking is Answer The Public.
+Another reliable tool I discovered recently for uncovering users’ questions is Answer The Public.

-Though from what I see with the tool, it just can’t replace raw data that questions and answers sites like Quora, Yahoo Answer, Answer.com, Forums offers.
+From what I see with the tool, it just can’t replace raw data that questions and answer sites like Quora, Yahoo Answer, Answer.com, and Forums offer.

 Answer The Public is an automated tool that searches by country focus.
-But still a good fit to try if you can’t find your match on Quora.
+But it is still a good fit to try if you can’t find your match on Quora.